opt-out-tools/opt-out/README.md

 - Automatically replace comments of a sexually aggressive nature
 - Give an overview of the sentiment of the comments on a page before it renders via a sentiment dashboard.
 The user can then chose what they do and don't want to see

 The project is still in its infancy.
-Currently we have a tool that can identify the sentiment of text, deciding whether it is harassing or not.
-We're always looking for people to join our team who share our vision of making the internet accessible to all by building this browser extension.
+Please see Open Source Project for the current status.

 ## Overview